harumuki/thorsten-hans.com/_posts/2017-08-22-autocompletion-for-kubectl-and-aliases-using-oh-my-zsh.md

 ```

-Restart the terminal or source the config file `source ~/.zshrc` and you’re done.
+Restart the terminal or source the config file `source ~/.zshrc` and you're done.
 You can access `kubectl` by simply hitting `k`.

 ## Enable autocompletion for kubectl

-Enabling autocompletion for `kubectl` heavily depends on the shell you’re using.
-To be honest, I don’t know if each shell is able to provide autocompletion for `kubectl`.
-That’s the point when *oh-my-zsh* enters the stage.
+Enabling autocompletion for `kubectl` heavily depends on the shell you're using.
+To be honest, I don't know if each shell is able to provide autocompletion for `kubectl`.
+That's the point when *oh-my-zsh* enters the stage.
 That shell is awesome, easy to configure and it has a minimal *time-to-code*.

 *time-to-code* is a term that describes the time you spent from unboxing your shiny new notebook till writing the first line of code or executing the first command in this case. (hopefully, neither [Andrew Connell](https://twitter.com/andrewconnell){:target="_blank"} nor [Chris Johnson](https://twitter.com/c_f_johnson){:target="_blank"} have a trademark for that term).

-Once you’ve [installed *oh-my-zsh*](http://ohmyz.sh/){:target="_blank"}😃, you can easily enable the **kubectl** plugin by adding `kubectl` to the list of plugins in your `.zshrc`.
+Once you've [installed *oh-my-zsh*](http://ohmyz.sh/){:target="_blank"}😃, you can easily enable the **kubectl** plugin by adding `kubectl` to the list of plugins in your `.zshrc`.
 That should look similar to this:

 ```bash
 # somewhere in your zshrc